-We estimate that the net proceeds to us from this offering, after deducting estimated underwriting discounts and estimated offering expenses that we must pay, will be approximately \$ million.
-If the underwriter exercises its option to purchase additional common shares from us in full, we estimate that our net proceeds will be approximately \$ million.
+We estimate that the net proceeds to us from this offering, after deducting estimated offering expenses that we must pay, will be approximately \$321.7 million.
+If the underwriter exercises its option to purchase additional common shares from us in full, we estimate that our net proceeds will be approximately \$466.8 million.
 We will not receive any proceeds from the sale of common shares by the selling shareholder.